-Stir the zucchini, sour cream, buttermilk, eggs, and honey together in a large bowl.
-Stir in the dry ingredients just until incorporated, then gently stir in the 4 tablespoons melted butter.
+In a large bowl, combine the zucchini, sour cream, buttermilk, eggs and honey together or maple syrup.
+Stir in the dry ingredients just until incorporated, then gently stir in the 4 tablespoons melted butter.4.

-Bake for 35-40 minutes, until the cornbread is deep golden brown and very crispy at the edges.
+Bake for 35 to 40 minutes, until the cornbread is golden brown and very crispy at the edges.6.

 Transfer to a wire rack and cool for at least 15 minutes before slicing and serving.